illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

 * Edit the kernel `gpu_block_queuing_kernel` in the file to implement the algorithm using block and global queuing.
 Test by running ./bfs bq
 * Edit the kernel `gpu_warp_queueing_kernel` in the file to implement the algorithm using warp, block, and global queuing.
 Test by running ./bfs wq

-2. Test your code using rai
+2. Test your code using RAI.

     `rai -p <bfs folder>`

-    Be sure to add any additional flags that are required by your course (`--queue` or others).
+    RAI executes all three of the tests above.

-3. Submit your code on rai
+3. Submit your code on RAI.

+    RAI will record all of your submissions, and the last one before the deadline will be graded.
+To stop submitting (for example, to play with other ideas or try bigger graphs), remove the "# lab" line from the .yml file.  ***DO NOT*** remove the line before you have finished the lab!